MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/teams-interop.md

 - The organization admin disables interop for the entire organization.
 - The organization admin disables Kaizala for the entire organization.

-After interop ends, users can still chat independently on Microsoft Teams after logging into O365 login.
+After interop ends, users can still chat independently on Microsoft Teams after logging into Office 365 login.
 On Kaizala, users can continue their private chat.
 Users will also be able to continue their org chat provided they have logged into their Office 365 accounts.

 ### Experience of interop with Microsoft Teams